sn1de/learning/unit_test_example/scanner/README.md

 	  end
 	end

-Notice that this test case is missing the require 'minitest/autorun'.
-Since autorun is really having to to with *how* the tests are executed (and there are many, many alternatives to this without using autorun) and not the test cases themselves, it really should be specified outside of any particular test case.
-We're going to move it into test/test_helper.rb:

-	require 'minitest/autorun'

-This is also a convenient place for any other 'helper' type code that may cut accross various test cases, as well as any other configuration or enhancements to the minitest framework.
-For example, to get more colorful test output, try adding the following to your test_helper.rb:
+Creating a helper file in test/test_helper.rb provides a convenient place for any other 'helper' type code that may cut accross various test cases, as well as any other configuration or enhancements to the minitest framework.
+For example, lets add the minitest-reporter gem to our project to provide some more appealing test output.
+First, install the minitest reporters gem:

+	gem install minitest-reporters

+Now add the code to our test/test_helper.rb file in include and initialize the reporter functionality:

-	require 'minitest/pride'
+	require "minitest/reporters"
+	Minitest::Reporters.use!
+Minitest::Reporters::DefaultReporter.new

 Now your should be able to run 'rake test' and all 5 test methods should be invoked (and fail).
 Then you can start enhancing the Scanner class